markmoxon/elite-source-code-nes/README.md

 ### Log files

-During compilation, details of every step are output in nine files called `compile.txt` (for the header) or `compile0.txt` through `compile7.txt` (for banks 0 to 7) in the `3-assembled-output` folder.
-If you have problems, these might come in handy, and they're a great reference if you need to know the addresses of labels and variables for debugging (or just snooping around).
+During compilation, details of every step are output in a file called `compile.txt` in the `3-assembled-output` folder.
+If you have problems, it might come in handy, and it's a great reference if you need to know the addresses of labels and variables for debugging (or just snooping around).

 ## Building different variants of NES Elite